 Cons of Onsite Servers

 - Maintenance.
 If your servers are stored on-premise, it is your responsibility to maintain the hardware, software and server racks.
-This is a big responsibility for companies that do not have adequate internal IT staff.
+This is a big responsibility, and companies must have adequate internal IT staff to manage it.

 - Limited storage.
 Onsite servers have their limits.
 You can add more disk space, memory and processing, but once you maximize the physical hosts’ resources, you will need to purchase more hardware to accompany your growing needs.